subparstack/subparstack/Comments JS App Analysis.md

 - Why not return only changes since the last poll?

-The timing of these requests isn't really a problem for the user but suggests a design that's wasteful of resources.
+The timing of these requests isn't really a problem for users but suggests a design that's wasteful of resources.
 Most database performance problems can be solved by throwing money at them (hardware and energy) but some are easily optimized with a change in the code.
 I suspect there are big gains to be made there but that's not our focus in looking at the webapp.

-This is the problem for us end users
+Here come the problems for end users like me:

 ![initial waterfall](https://monosnap.com/image/fSUkLMTr7ZUPnFwztYmjtzZpFbyVix)

 That's the response on initial display of the comments section.

-Then I expand the comments (clicking `Load More` and `N Replies` buttons, takes a long time, and several clicks of the `Wait` button when Firefox displays
+Then I expand the comments (clicking `Load_More` and `N_Replies` buttons, takes a long time, and several clicks of the `Wait` button when Firefox displays
 ![Slow web page](https://monosnap.com/image/DsKcctkHeAavSKVY8MudMnMP6fCrZw)

-Now here's the waterfall timing while doing nothing, just letting the XHR timer do its thing.
+Now here's the waterfall timing while I do nothing with the UI, I just let the XHR timer run.
+Actually it's an interval timer (ffs) so polling rate doesn't slow down with the browser.
+There's another quick and cheap way to make things better for users: slow down the XHR as needed to give the browser and user a chance at getting scheduled on the CPU.

 ![XHR waterfall](https://monosnap.com/image/b0QVSHj9qD9Xy1l1Evzcvr0t5YXm4O)